OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 * download_url - Download URL of the file
 * length - Length in bytes of the file
 * version - Version of the game needed to work this file
-* dependencies - List of dependence IDs
+* dependencies - Tuple of dependencies for this file

 To get the changelog of the file, you can use the 'changelog' property: